Agriculture in Alabama

 Growth of agritourism

-Some Alabama farms no longer simply just plant crops and raise livestock – now theyre opening their doors to the public and showing them a day in the life of the average farmer.
+Some Alabama farms no longer simply just plant crops and raises livestock – now they’re opening their doors to the public and showing them a day in the life of the average farmer.

 Farms like Ozan Vineyard Winery and Lazenby Farms are some of the two most popular farms that have successfully integrated the agritourism model into their farm business.
 This approach appeals even to the younger set of Americans and has transformed the humble trade of farming into an attractive career opportunity for todays generation.